How to Pass the Hazard Perception Test with Style

 Why Do I Have To Do This Test in the First Place?

 A leaner driver is most likely to be under 25 at the time.
-Statistics the NSW police collect say drivers under 25 are three times more likely to be involved in crashes.
+Statistics collected by the NSW police collect state that, drivers under 25 are three times more likely to be involved in crashes.

 What Are the Most Important Hazards I Must Learn?